 This guide will talk you through how to install a small pebble pool and fountain water feature in your garden.
 It will bring the beautiful atmosphere of moving water and looks great at the same time.

-Pebble pool fountains are basically a miniature pond enclosed with a lid that has pebbles on top of the lid to create a nice feature in the garden.
-They are ideal if you have children as they allow you to have a water feature without the danger of drowning.
+Pebble pool fountains are basically a miniature pond enclosed with a lid that has pebbles on top of the lid to create an attractive and inexpensive feature in the garden.
+They are ideal if you have children as they allow you to have a water feature without the danger of open water.